 What Is a Startup Pitch Deck?

-A pitch deck is a short presentation used to provide potential clients, investors, or other stakeholders with a summary of your concept, business plan, services, products, and forecasted growth curve.
+A pitch deck is a short presentation used to provide potential investors, clients, or other stakeholders with a summary of your business idea, business plan, services, products, target market, and forecasted growth curve.

 When combined with a verbal presentation, a pitch deck is a powerful way to get your message across to the people you'll need to get your startup off the ground.
 Depending on the audience you're pitching to and the time available, there are two types of pitch decks on offer: